alphagov/govuk-design-system/src/patterns/navigate-a-service/index.md

 To help maintain consistency across services on GOV.UK, we’ve outlined some guidance on how to use the space in your header, and where to add other components and elements.

-As a general rule, the ordering of header and navigation elements should start with most general (GOV.UK-wide) elements at the top, with the more specific (service-level) elements further down.
+As a general rule, the ordering of header and navigation elements should start with the most general (GOV.UK-wide) elements at the top, with the more specific (service-level) elements further down.

 ### Start with GOV.UK-wide, general elements